cylc/cylc-admin/docs/proposal-new-output-syntax.md

 a => c # ARTIFICIAL DEPENDENCY
 ```

+Note we're assuming here that `a` is *supposed to generate x or y*, and if it
+doesn't generate either of them something has gone wrong - either `a`
+encountered an error but did not report failure, or the workflow writer has
+not correctly understood how `a` behaves.
+Then, the artificial dependency
-The artificial dependency causes an unsatisfied `c` to be spawned even if
+causes an unsatisfied `c` to be spawned even if neither branch runs, to
-neither branch runs.
+(eventually) stall the workflow.

 However, this isn't an ideal way to alert users to the problem
 - it might not occur to users to use an artificial dependency like this
 - unsatisfied prerequisites can't be definitively identified as errors
   until/unless the workflow stalls
+- the stall might not happen for some time, or at all, if other parts of the
+  workflow can still run
-- unsatisfied prerequisites are an indirect problem indicator: they do not
+- unsatisfied prerequisites are an indirect indicator: they do not single out
-  single out the task that actually caused the problem (which is that `a`
+  the task (`a`) that actually caused the problem
-should have generated either `x` or `y`)

 So maybe we can (correctly) identify `a` as incomplete instead: